alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-03-scholars-are-obliged-to-enjoin-good-and-forbid-evil.md

 ---
-layout: post
-title: "Scholars are obliged to enjoin good and forbid evil"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1254"
-hijri: Muharram 14, 1442 AH
 date: 2020/09/3
-category: [fatwas, hisbah]
 group1: true
-locale: en
+hijri: Muharram 14, 1442 AH
 lang: en
+layout: post
+mass_edited: true
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah, Fatwa no. 1254
-summary: "The ruling on this varies according to the degree of availability of the scholars and their level of knowledge and rank."
+summary: The ruling on this varies according to the degree of availability of the scholars and their level of knowledge and rank.
+title: Scholars are obliged to enjoin good and forbid evil
 ---

 ### Question: